A Guide to Cycling Luz Ardiden

 Our cycling route suggestions start in Argeles Gazost as we know from experience the majority of people visiting the area will stay in, or close to the town.
 From here it is also possible to include other climbs in addition to Luz Ardiden if you want a bigger ride.

-Luz Ardiden via Argeles Gazost cycling route
+Cycling Luz Ardiden from Argeles Gazost

 Click on the link here to see the route in full or download it to your device.

 Starting from Argeles Gazost you will make your way along the valley, through the beautiful Gorge de Luz before getting to the base of the climb.
 The first 18kms ascend gradually and are a good warm-up before you begin the climb proper.
 It doesn’t take long before you start tackling those hairpin bends with steady gradients of between 7 – 9 percent for the duration.
 The climb through the forest section lasts almost 8 km and on a hot day brings with it welcome shelter from the sun.
-With just over 4 kilometers from the top, you will leave the forest behind and you can see the ski station at the summit.
-Be sure you stick to the left when you reach an intersection with just 1.5 kilometers to go.
+With just over 4 kilometres from the top, you will leave the forest behind and you can see the ski station at the summit.
+Be sure you stick to the left when you reach an intersection with just 1.5 kilometres to go.

 From here the summit is in reach and you can begin to really appreciate the height you have gained.
 From the top, you will have commanding views of the great Pyrenean giants including the Col du Tourmalet and Hautacam, but it will be that iconic view of those hairpin bends which will bring the biggest smile.
 It is a one-way road to the top so you also have an exhilarating descent to look forward to all the way back to Argeles Gazost.